Aha, the weather, a British person’s favourite subject 😉

 It is actually true that we do comment on the weather quite a lot!
 It’s a useful set of English vocabulary for you to learn because (a) the weather is very changeable here and (b) it’s a great way to start a conversation!

-Here are 5 natural phrases you can use to talk about the weather:
+Here are 5 natural sentences you can use to talk about the weather:

-So you see, no mention of raining cats and dogs 😉
+So you see, 5 natural sentences and no mention of raining cats and dogs 😉

-And here is a way to get a conversation going on the bus:
+And here is a way to use the weather to start a conversation on the bus:

 (and so on……See how you can get a conversation going just by mentioning the weather?!)

 Do you know what the vocabulary in bold means?
-Check your dictionaries and then add any useful phrases to your notebook.
+Check your dictionaries if you’re not sure and then add any useful phrases to your notebook.

 M__________ sure you w_________ u_________ w_________